PravinkumarRD/webpoc-eventsmanagement-article-12-source-code/README.md

 # webpoc-eventsmanagement-article-12-source-code
 This is a repository for Article No- 12 where we have added areas and configured CSS Bootstrap 5.x framework in our ASP.NET MVC application!
+Please restore the NuGet packages before you run this application!